-Talis undertook a thorough consultation process which involved workshops with the RAMROC members and coordinators and the release of surveys to seek feedback in order to determine the preferred approach to implement the Strategy.
-As a result, the following critical aspects were identified to facilitate the goal of transitioning to a sustainable waste management system across the RAMROC region:
+Talis engaged in a thorough consultation process with RAMJO and key stakeholders, involving both workshops with RAMJO members & coordinators and the release of surveys, in order to determine the preferred approach to implement the strategy.
+As a result, the following critical aspects were identified as key to the RAMJO region’s transition to a more sustainable waste management system:

-The Regional Waste Strategy 2017-2021 identifies the priorities for the region and determines the current and future services, infrastructure and educational requirements to achieve the RAMROC goals while aligning with New South Wales (NSW) 2021: A plan to make NSW number one (NSW Government, 2012), the Waste Avoidance and Resource Recovery Strategy 2014-21 (WARR Strategy) and the implementation of the Waste Less, Recycle More initiative.
+The Strategy aligns with New South Wales (NSW) 2021: A plan to make NSW number one (NSW Government, 2012), the Waste Avoidance and Resource Recovery Strategy 2014-21 (WARR Strategy) and the implementation of the Waste Less, Recycle More initiative.

 Talis continues to work with RAMJO in the development of waste management projects across the south-west region.